mlubinsky/mlubinsky.github.com/lstm/REAME.md

 The input gate contains two networks instead of one, giving an LSTM a total of 4 sets of weights that have to be trained.

+vanishing gradients: due to the backprop in time causing weights to grow (or decrease) exponentially (multiplication at each time step).
+LSTM and GRU nets get around this by having an internal memory which is clamped between 0-1 (or maybe -1 and 1).
+This avoids exploding/vanishing weight values when backpropping in time.

 ```
 <https://www.youtube.com/watch?v=WCUNPb-5EYI>